-Your employer will put into place safe work practices, procedures, tools, and equipment (controls) to help guide and protect you from bloodborne pathogens (disease-causing germs carried in blood and other body fluids).
+Your employer will put into place safe work practices, procedures, tools, and equipment (controls) to help guide and protect you from bloodborne pathogens.
+These are disease-causing germs carried in blood and other body fluids.
 But your employer's controls only work if you use them.
 Learn your employer's controls.
 Then follow them to protect yourself.

 Work practice controls

-Work practice controls are procedures designed to help keep you safe on the job and protect you from exposure and infection.
-For example, universal precautions (treating all blood and body fluid as potentially infectious) is a work practice control that helps protect you from bloodborne pathogens after an accident.
-Work practice controls can also help prevent accidents from happening in the first place.
+Work practice controls are procedures designed to help keep you safe on the job.
+They protect you from exposure and infection.
+For example, universal precautions (treating all blood and body fluid as potentially infectious) is a work practice control that helps protect you from bloodborne germs after an accident.
+Such controls can also help stop accidents from happening in the first place.

-These are tools that your employer provides that can help protect you from bloodborne pathogens.
-Engineering controls may include:
+These are tools that your employer provides that can help protect you from bloodborne germs.
+Engineering controls may involve:

 Bags or containers marked with the biohazard symbol for materials that are infected with blood or body fluids.